Ramzan Siddique Bhatti

 Ramzan Siddique Bhatti is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2008 to May 2018 and from August 2018 to January 2023.

 Early life and education

 He was born on 2 June 1976 in Lahore.

 He has a Bachelor of Arts degree which he obtained in 1995 from Forman Christian College.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-153 (Lahore-XVII) in the 2008 Pakistani general election.
 He received 24,391 votes and defeated Zulfiqar Ali Badar, a candidate of Pakistan Peoples Party (PPP).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-153 (Lahore-XVII) in the 2013 Pakistani general election.

-In December 2013, he was appointed as Parliamentary Secretary for local government.
+In December 2013, he was appointed Parliamentary Secretary for local government.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-166 (Lahore-XXIII) in the 2018 Pakistani general election.